[UPDATED IN SEPTEMBER 2024]

 And, to finish this Kuala Lumpur guide, I’ll share with you some suggestions of restaurants that I tried in Kuala Lumpur and absolutely loved.

-• Baan Phadthai Pavilion KL (€€): located in Kuala Lumpur’s most famous shopping centre, the speciality here are Thai dishes and the food was great.
+- Baan Phadthai Pavilion KL (€€): located in Kuala Lumpur’s most famous shopping centre.
+The speciality here is Thai dishes and the food was great.

 Disclaimer: this post may contain some affiliate links, which means I get a small commission if you buy something through my links.
 This doesn’t represent any additional cost to you and you’ll be supporting my work here on the blog😊